heal-research/HEAL.Attic/docs/Manual.md

   }
 ```

-All GUID and type pairs returned in the `KnownStorableTypes` enumerable are registered by HEAL.Attic when it is initialized.
+All GUID and type pairs returned in the `KnownStorableTypes` are registered by HEAL.Attic when it is initialized.

 ### Dynamically loaded types (with `StorableType` attribute)
 HEAL.Attic automatically discovers all loaded types marked with the `StorableType` attribute when it is first used (e.g. using `Serialize()` or `Deserialize()` or accessing `Mapper.StaticCache`).
 HEAL.Attic is therefore not aware of types that are loaded or generated at a later time.
 These types can be registered explicitly.
 For example if the new type `MyDynamicType` is loaded at runtime you can register the type using: